Your First Processor

 GreetingsCloudEventProcessorinsrc/microdcs/processors/greetings.pyfor a complete working example - Study

-MachineryJobsCloudEventProcessorinsrc/microdcs/processors/machinery_jobs.pyfor a production-grade processor with Redis persistence and state machines - See Persistence for Redis-backed state management patterns
+MachineryJobsCloudEventProcessorinsrc/microdcs/processors/machinery_jobs.pyfor a production-grade processor with Redis persistence, state machines, andpost_start()metadata publishing - See Persistence for Redis-backed state management patterns and the distributed